minghsu/usim_modifier_v3/README.md

 # USIM Modifier Version 3.0

-I just finished the system architecture, and decide to publish this repositorie.
+I just finished the system architecture, and decide to publish this repositorie first.

 # New features